gpuweb/gpuweb/proposals/texture-buffers.md

 In D3D12, a texture buffer can map to an Unordered Access View (UAV) for a buffer with a `DXGI_FORMAT`, and that UAV can be accessed in the shader with 32-bit result types.
 See [Typed unordered access view (UAV) loads](https://docs.microsoft.com/en-us/windows/win32/direct3d12/typed-unordered-access-view-loads).
-The `RWByteAddressBuffer` should be prefixed with `globallycoherent`.
+The `RWBuffer` should be prefixed with `globallycoherent`, and the element type needs to be prefixed with `unorm` or `snorm` if a normalized format is being used.

 Format support for typed UAV loads and stores in D3D12 can be checked [here](https://docs.microsoft.com/en-us/windows/win32/direct3ddxgi/hardware-support-for-direct3d-12-0-formats).
 The set of required formats includes: